AdyKalra/TestingToolsviaTestPyramid/Reporting.md

 * ashot - WebDriver Screenshot utility.
 Take screenshots, crop, prettify, compare https://github.com/yandex-qatools/ashot

+* HTMLTestRunner -  HTMLTestRunner is an extension to the Python standard library's unittest module.
+It generates easy to use HTML test reports.
+See a sample report here.
+HTMLTestRunner is released under a BSD style license. http://tungwaiyip.info/software/HTMLTestRunner.html

+* unittest-xml-reporting - unittest-based test runner with Ant/JUnit like XML reporting. https://github.com/xmlrunner/unittest-xml-reporting

 ### Cloud based Solutions
 * Browsershots - Browsershots makes screenshots of your web design in different operating systems and browsers.
 It is a free open-source online web application providing developers a convenient way to test their website's browser compatibility in one place.
 When you submit your web address, it will be added to the job queue.
 A number of distributed computers will open your website in their browser.
 Then they will make screenshots and upload them to our central dedicated server for your review. http://browsershots.org/